Add a new spin to a tailgating favorite- anytime of the year. Baked sweet potato skins are topped with Beef Jerky pieces.

 ** Percent Daily Values are based on a 2,000-calorie diet

-This recipe is an excellent source of Protein; and a good source of Iron, Vitamin B6, and Selenium.
+This recipe is an excellent source of Protein; and a good source of Vitamin B6, Vitamin B12, Zinc, and Selenium.

 Beef.
 It's What's for Dinner. is your source for hundreds more beef recipes, all designed with you in mind.
 We keep it simple, we keep it savory.
 Browse to find new family favorites, then just sit back and let the compliments come rolling in!